Covid-19: At wedding ceremony of HD Kumaraswamy’s son, attendees flout norms of social distancing

 Deputy CM Ashwath Narayan warned that action will be taken against Kumaraswamy ‘without a second thought’ if social distancing rules had been broken.

-The wedding ceremony of Nikhil Kumaraswamy, son of former Karnataka Chief Minister HD Kumaraswamy took place on Friday, amid a nationwide lockdown to contain the spread of the novel coronavirus, NDTV reported.
+The wedding ceremony of Nikhil Kumaraswamy, the son of former Karnataka Chief Minister HD Kumaraswamy took place on Friday, amid a nationwide lockdown to contain the spread of the novel coronavirus, NDTV reported.
 Photographs from the event showed a huddle of people, none of whom wore masks or adhered to norms of social distancing.

 HD Kumaraswamy, a Janata Dal (Secular) leader, had claimed on Thursday that the wedding will entertain no guests and only “60 to 70 people of the family” would attend the ceremony.
 According to the Karnataka police, passes for 42 vehicles and 120 people were given for the event.